ElkePahl/NZIPconf2025_PythonModelling/README.md

 Tailored for teachers with minimal experience in programming and who wish to enhance their teaching toolkit by acquiring a new skill.

-Experience with teaching Level3 Electrodynamics is required.
+Experience with teaching *Level 3 Electrodynamics* is required.